MultiVox: A Benchmark for Evaluating Voice Assistants for Multimodal Interactions

 \subsection{Evaluation Criteria}

-The goal of \benchmark is to assess how well omni-modal voice assistants (OVAs) integrate speech and vision to produce contextually grounded responses.
+The goal of \benchmark is to assess how well omni-modal language models integrate speech and vision to produce contextually grounded responses.
 To enable fine-grained diagnosis, we adopt a modular evaluation framework that tests both multimodal integration and unimodal grounding.
 Each benchmark sample is designed to probe one or more of the following components:

-\textbf{Speech Grounding} Evaluates whether the OVA correctly interprets paralinguistic cues such as emotion or ambient sound.
+\textbf{Speech Grounding} Evaluates whether the OLM correctly interprets paralinguistic cues such as emotion or ambient sound.
 Each question contains a \emph{speech hook}, a non-verbal attribute that is critical for answering correctly.
 These tasks help isolate model sensitivity to speech signals beyond text.

-\textbf{Visual Grounding} Evaluates whether the OVA can interpret and incorporate key visual cues.
+\textbf{Visual Grounding} Evaluates whether the OLM can interpret and incorporate key visual cues.
 Each sample includes a visual hook—a necessary visual detail (e.g., object, background element) that the model must recognize to respond appropriately.

-\textbf{Contextual Appropriateness} We adopt appropriateness~\citep{chen-etal-2023-automatic} as our core evaluation metric which measures how well an OVA produces a response that aligns with the intent, context, and modality of the input.
+\textbf{Contextual Appropriateness} We adopt appropriateness~\citep{chen-etal-2023-automatic} as our core evaluation metric which measures how well an OLM produces a response that aligns with the intent, context, and modality of the input.

 We evaluate contextual appropriateness using sample-specific rubrics that guide judgment based on three elements: (1) a reference answer authored by the expert annotator, (2) a short rationale explaining what cues are necessary to arrive at the correct answer, and (3) task-level metadata specifying which modality is critical (e.g., speech hook, visual hook).
 These are provided to a GPT-4 judge, which scores model responses on a 1–5 scale, reflecting increasing levels of multimodal integration and contextual fidelity.
-Note that we are still experimenting with the evaluation judge and would like to switch to an open-source LLM for evaluation.
+To evaluate speech and vision grounding, we again utilize a LLM judge.
+To prevent score hacking using modality shortcuts we penalize OLMs that explicitly use text or visual content to respond to speech grounding